From Morphism Categories to Functor Categories: Interplay between morphism and functor categories

 If $h=\left(\begin{smallmatrix} h_1\\ h_2 \end{smallmatrix}\right):X=\left(\begin{smallmatrix} X_1\\ X_2 \end{smallmatrix}\right)_f\rt \left(\begin{smallmatrix} X'_1\\ X'_2 \end{smallmatrix} \right)_{f'}=X'$ is a morphism in $\rm{H}(\La)$, then we let $\Theta (h)$ be the unique morphism $\sigma$ that makes the following diagram commute.

 \end{construction}

-It is routine to verify that this rules introduce a well-defined functor $\Theta: {\rm H}(\CC)\rt \mmod \CC$.
+It is routine to verify that these rules introduce a well-defined functor $\Theta: {\rm H}(\CC)\rt \mmod \CC$ (In forthcoming sections, we will use the symbol $\Theta_\CC $ to emphasize on $\CC$.)
 The purpose of this section is to study this functor from the perspective of almost split sequences.
 It turns out that $\Theta$ behaves well over such sequences.
 Firstly, we need to recall some facts on objective functors; more details are provided in the Appendix of \cite{RZ}.
 Let $F : \CC \lrt \mathcal{D}$ be an additive functor between additive categories. $F$ is called an objective functor if any morphism $f$ in $\CC$ with $F(f) = 0$ factors through an object $K$ of $\CC$ with $F(K) = 0$; such a $K$ is then called a kernel object of $F$.
 We say that the kernel of a functor $F$ is generated by a subcategory $\CX$ of $\CC$ if ${\rm add}\mbox{-}\CX$, the additive closure of $\CX$ in $\CC$, is the class of all kernel objects of $F$.

 Let $F : \CC \lrt \mathcal{D}$ be a full, dense and objective functor and let the kernel of $F$ be generated by $\CX$.
 Then $F$ induces an equivalence $\overline{F}: \CC/ \CX \lrt \mathcal{D}$ where the additive quotient category $\CC/ \mathcal{X}$ of $\CC$ with respect to $\mathcal{X}$ has the same objects as $\CC$ and the morphisms are defined via the rule